gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "We can get the other panel,
 but I don't think we can lift that."
 *And I don't want to try,* she added to herself.
-The machinery in the water didn't look like any bot she'd ever heard of it, and it was pretty clearly broken, but it was still a machine, and machine's couldn't be trusted.
+The machinery in the water didn't look dangerous, and it was pretty clearly broken, but it was still a machine, and machines couldn't be trusted.

 "I guess," Gumption said.
 "But see that bit?"